ichim/LeafletForBlazor-NuGet/RTM Nearby Points Tracking/Readme.md

 Adding the event methods of Nearby Points type analysis:

+           analysis.OnNearbyThresholdFired += onNearbyThresholdTrigger;
+           analysis.OnNearbyThresholdClosed += nearbyThresholdTriggerClosed;

+The method that is triggered when the points are close:

+          public void onNearbyThresholdTrigger(object sender, RealTimeMap.NearbyThresholdArgs args)
+          {

+          }

+The method that is triggered when the proximity condition is no longer satisfied:

+         public void nearbyThresholdTriggerClosed(object sender)
+         {

+         }

 ## Points map appearance
 The points will be displayed with distinct symbols depending on the type property.
 There will be two distinct situations: